COLOR BLIND TEST

 There are two subtypes of blue-yellow type:

-Tritanopia: Difficulty distinguishing yellow and pink, blue and green, and purple and red.
-Colors also appear less bright under normal conditions.
+• Tritanopia is a rare form of color blindness where individuals have difficulty distinguishing between yellow and pink, blue and green, and purple and red.
+In addition to this, colors may appear less vibrant or dull under normal lighting conditions.

-The main symptom is not seeing colors the way most people see.
-People with color blindness might have trouble seeing the following:
+Color blindness primarily affects how people perceive colors.
+The most noticeable symptom is difficulty in distinguishing colors the way most people do.
+Individuals with color blindness might struggle with the following:

-Signs may be subtle, and many people may not notice until they take a color blind test.
+• In many cases, symptoms are subtle, and people might not realize they have color blindness until they take a color blind test.

-In severe cases, there might be other symptoms such as rapid eye movements (nystagmus) or sensitivity to light.
+In more severe cases, additional symptoms may occur, such as involuntary eye movements (nystagmus) or increased sensitivity to light, which can further impact vision.

-Have certain health conditions like Alzheimer's disease, multiple sclerosis (MS), or diabetes.
+• Have underlying health conditions, including Alzheimer's disease, multiple sclerosis (MS), or diabetes.

 WHAT IS THE TREATMENT OR CURE?